agilize/terraform-provider-jumpcloud/docs/GOLANGCI-LINT.md

 level=error msg="Running error: 1 error occurred:\n\t* can't run linter goanalysis_metalinter: buildir: failed to load package goarch: could not load export data: internal error in importing \"internal/goarch\" (unsupported version: 2); please report an issue\n\n"
 ```

-**Cause:** Incompatibility between the Go version and the golangci-lint version.
+**Cause:** Incompatibility between the Go version and the golangci-lint version, specifically with the `goanalysis_metalinter`.

-**Solution:** Update the golangci-lint version to one that supports the Go version in use.
+**Solution:**
+1. Disable the problematic metalinter with `--disable=goanalysis_metalinter`
+2. Use a custom configuration file to control which linters are enabled
+3. Make sure to use v1.57.0 or newer of golangci-lint

 ### 2. Timeout During Execution